husarion/rosbot-xl-autonomy/README.md

 # rosbot-xl-autonomy

-A step-by-step guide for the ROSbot XL to map an unknown environment and navigate autonomously within it from Rviz.
+A step-by-step guide for the ROSbot XL to map an unknown environment and navigate autonomously within it from RViz.

 ## Repository Setup